The Holden Kitchen

 Additionally, our little ones may not be ready or able to give this level of attention.
-We ask that children under the age of 13 be served by a responsible adult at the buffet line and at the island.
+We ask that children ages 12 and under be served by a responsible adult at the buffet line and at the island.

 Thank you for doing your part to help curb the spread of germs in our Dining Hall, and for supporting a healthy and happy Village.

 All meals at Holden are served buffet-style in the Dining Hall, and are available during scheduled meal times.
 In the summer time, two buffet lines are available on either end of the Dining Hall.
 During the fall/winter/spring months, one buffet line is available on the east end of the Dining Hall.

 Holden offers one menu for each mealtime.
 Meals typically consist of a few warm dishes (entrée and sides), some cold prepared dishes, and a salad bar (and/or a topping bar, depending on the meal).
 Read the label (located on the glass sneeze-guard above each dish or the small plate in front of the dish) for the name of each dish and for any allergens present.